Introduction

 If your organization uses email personalization tools, you can include Recommended for You and Others You May Like predictions in each email based on their visitor ID.

-If you’re using the Nimstrata Search and Discovery Shopify App, you can use app blocks to add any of these Recommendations AI models to your online storefront themes.
+If you’re using the Nimstrata Search & Discovery Shopify App, you can sync your catalog and user events in minutes, then use App Blocks to add any Vertex AI Recommendations models to your Online Storefront 2.0 themes.

 Simply add the Recommendations AI app block to any of the pages recommended above and follow the instructions in this article to successfully return results in minutes.
 The App Block will automatically detect the products and page types to return the most relevant results.